Dartmouth Park: History

 By then the need to increase the supply of fresh water to serve London's growth meant that water companies were building new facilities.
 Two covered reservoirs were constructed on Maiden Lane (since renamed Dartmouth Park Hill) in 1855 by the New River Company and connected to its new waterworks and pumping station by Stoke Newington reservoirs, two boroughs to the east.
 Later owned by the Metropolitan Water Board, the reservoirs are now owned by Thames Water Utilities.

 Geography

 Land use and housing

-Dartmouth Park is an overwhelmingly residential district.
-It has a relative (inherently housing-related) emphasis on housing those with middle-to-higher incomes and, by Inner London standards, the retired.
+Dartmouth Park is a largely residential district, with most homes occupied by people on middle-to-higher incomes and, by Inner London standards, many retired people.
 Immediately north is the Holly Lodge Estate and then Highgate.
 Dartmouth Park is separated from Kentish Town to the south by the Gospel Oak to Barking (railway) line.
 Housing is predominantly detached, terraced and semi-detached houses, late Victorian and Edwardian mansion flats (notable examples include Brookfield Mansions and the blocks in Lissenden Gardens), and some post war housing such as Haddo House.